Horse safety during fireworks season

 Before the fireworks

-• Your horse is likely to be more comfortable when following their normal routine.
+- Your horse is likely to be more comfortable when following their normal routine.
 Therefore bring horses into the stable before the celebrations begin if that is normal.
-For horses that prefer to be outside, ensure the field is as far away as possible from any potential firework displays.
+For horses that prefer to be outside, ensure the field is as far away as possible from any potential fireworks displays.

-• It may be possible to prepare horses for fireworks by playing firework noise through speakers in advance, starting at a lower level and then increasing the volume.
+- It may be possible to prepare horses for fireworks by playing fireworks noise through speakers in advance, starting at a lower level and then increasing the volume.
 Horse and Rider magazine says even playing brass band music can help.
 But use slow, relaxing music to calm the horses down before the fireworks begin.[2]

 During the fireworks

-• If you feel that you need to stay with your horse, keep a low profile out of their sightline.
+- If you feel that you need to stay with your horse, keep a low profile out of their line of sight.

-Can I prevent a firework display taking place?
+Can I prevent a firework display from taking place?

-One of the questions horse owners ask the most at this time of year is whether they have any power to prevent a firework display because of the impact on their animals.
-The answer is mostly ‘no.’ In Northern Ireland it is no longer possible to purchase certain outdoor fireworks without a licence, and in Scotland they are looking to tighten laws, too, but there are no real laws that cover the impact that fireworks could have on horses and livestock.
+One of the questions horse owners ask the most at this time of year is whether they have any power to prevent a fireworks display because of the impact on their animals.
+The answer is mostly ‘no.’ In Northern Ireland, it is no longer possible to purchase certain outdoor fireworks without a licence, and in Scotland, they are looking to tighten laws, too, but there are no real laws that cover the impact that fireworks could have on horses and livestock.

 It is also important to have the right insurance cover in place.
 Cover is available through Howden for equestrian businesses and of course, horses and riders.